Does the Loch Ness Monster really exist?

 Our tour Loch Ness takes us to Nessie Hunter

-A good eight miles drive from Inverness to Dores Bay.
+We drive a good eight miles from Inverness to Dores Bay.
 The Dores Inn car park is located on the shores of Loch Ness, as shown by a sign in front of the long and dark lake.
 Next to it is a motley camper van, decorated with a weathered tree trunk in front of the entrance.
-This is where Steve Feltham, one of the bizarre personalities who devote their lives to hunting for Loch Ness's monster, lives here.
+This is where Steve Feltham, one of the bizarre personalities who devote their lives to hunting for Loch Ness's monster, lives.
 His caravan reminds me a bit of the home of the Eagle Lady of Alaska, whom I met in Homer years ago.
 Places like these seem to attract exceptional people.
 Although the Nessie hunter lives at Loch Ness for many years and is on the lookout for the monster, he has not seen it yet.
-Thus the hunter of the Loch Ness monster also owes us proofs.
+Thus, the hunter of the Loch Ness monster also owes us proofs.

 Waterfalls